opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              --wait Wait for asynchronous action termination

+	              --node=NODE
+	                     the node to send a request to. if not specified the local node  is targeted.

+	              --color=COLOR
+	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron cron mode

+	              --debug
+	                     debug mode

+	              --format=FORMAT
+	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

+	              -h, --help
+	                     show this help message and exit

+	       nodemgr frozen

+	              return  0 if all the services are frozen node-wide, preventing the daemon to orchestrate them. return 1 otherwise

 	              --color=COLOR
 	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize